Customer Story How Bitso cut change failure rate 83% while scaling delivery with coding agents

 Local Debugging Origins

-A local debugging tool extended into other workflows, not architected as a unified platform from the ground up.
+Started as local debugging, since extended into agent and CI workflows, not architected as a unified platform from the ground up.

 No Plugin Model